-- 1. development proposals are located in accordance with the Sequential Test and Exception Tests (where appropriate) and have regard to the Strategic Flood Risk Assessment (SFRA) 2009 for Herefordshire; - development is designed to be safe, taking into account the lifetime of the development and the need to adapt to climate change by setting appropriate floor levels, providing safe pedestrian and vehicular access, where appropriate, implementing a flood evacuation management plan and avoiding areas identified as being subject to Rapid Inundation from a breach of a Flood Defence; - 3. where flooding is identified as an issue, new development should reduce flood risk through the inclusion of flood storage compensation measures, or provide similar betterment to enhance the local flood risk regime; - development will not result in the loss of open watercourse and culverts should be opened up where possible to improve drainage and flood flows.
-Proposals involving the creation of new culverts (unless essential to the provision of access) will not be permitted;
+- 1. development proposals are located in accordance with the Sequential Test and Exception Tests (where appropriate) and have regard to the Strategic Flood Risk Assessment (SFRA) 2009 for Herefordshire; - 2. development is designed to be safe taking into account the lifetime of the development, and the need to adapt to climate change by setting appropriate floor levels, providing safe pedestrian and vehicular access, where appropriate, implementing a flood evacuation management plan and avoiding areas identified as being subject to Rapid Inundation from a breach of a Flood Defence; - where flooding is identified as an issue, new development should reduce flood risk through the inclusion of flood storage compensation measures, or provide similar betterment to enhance the local flood risk regime; - development will not result in the loss of open watercourse, and culverts should be opened up where possible to improve drainage and flood flows.
+Proposals involving the creation of new culverts (unless essential to the provision of access) will not be permitted; - 5. development includes appropriate sustainable drainage systems (SuDS) to manage surface water appropriate to the hydrological setting of the site.
+Development should not result in an increase in runoff and should aim to achieve a reduction in the existing runoff rate and volumes, where possible; - 6. water conservation and efficiency measures are included in all new developments, specifically: - residential development should achieve Housing Optional Technical Standards Water efficiency standards to meet the equivalent of Code for

-- 5. development includes appropriate sustainable drainage systems (SuDS) to manage surface water appropriate to the hydrological setting of the site.
-Development should not result in an increase in runoff and should aim to achieve a reduction in the existing runoff rate and volumes, where possible; - 6. water conservation and efficiency measures are included in all new developments, specifically: - residential development should achieve Housing Optional Technical Standards - Water efficiency standards At the time of adoption the published water efficiency standards were 110 litres/person/day; or - non-residential developments in excess of 1,000 sq.m gross floorspace to achieve the equivalent of BREEAM 3 credits for water consumption as a minimum; - 7. the separation of foul and surface water on new developments is maximised; - 8. development proposals do not lead to deterioration of EU Water Framework Directive water body status; - 9. development should not cause an unacceptable risk to the availability or quality of water resources; and - 10. in particular, proposals do not adversely affect water quality, either directly through unacceptable pollution of surface water or groundwater, or indirectly through overloading of Wastewater Treatment Works.
+Sustainable Homes Level 5 for water efficiency (80 litres/person/day) At the time of adoption the published water efficiency standards were 110 litres/person/day; or

+- non-residential developments in excess of 1,000 sq.m gross floorspace to achieve the equivalent of BREEAM 3 credits for water consumption as a minimum; - 7. the separation of foul and surface water on new developments is maximised; - 8. development proposals do not lead to deterioration of EU Water Framework Directive water body status; - development should not cause an unacceptable risk to the availability or quality of water resources; and - 10. in particular, proposals do not adversely affect water quality, either directly through unacceptable pollution of surface water or groundwater, or indirectly through overloading of Wastewater Treatment Works.